jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 The XSL code is embedded inside Ruby as well as some XML markup in an interpolated Heredoc syntax.

-This project has XSL code taken from one step in another one of my open source projects, and reused slightly differently here with Ruby.

-The other project used Apache Ant, SaxonHE, XSL and ran inside Eclipse therefor requiring Java.
+The Debrief project used Apache Ant, SaxonHE, XSL and ran inside Eclipse therefor requiring Java.

 This project uses Ruby to create the ditamap and Ruby and Nokogiri XSLT to create the sub task files.